Anti-social, quiet, shy – all words people have used to describe me throughout my life.

 You will encounter people from all over the world, of all age groups with different travel styles and habits.

 I never thought I could stay in hostels.
-I want to kill anyone who even looks like their going to snore.
+I want to kill anyone who even looks like they’re going to snore.

 But I did adapt.
 I could even muster a smile in the morning for the biggest snorers in the room (mostly).
 Good earplugs are essential as is a good eye mask.